WSJUSA/earlyaccess_tokensys/README.md

 - **Modular Design**: Standalone module that can be easily integrated
 - **Database First**: All token state managed in Supabase
-- **Security Focused**: Server-side validation, rate limiting, CSRF protection
+- **Security Focused**: Server-side validation, rate limiting, RLS policies
 - **Scalable**: Built to handle thousands of tokens and users

 ## License